cjungmann/schemafw/userguide/SchemaFWAuthorizations.md

    -- either as NULL or with a default value. id_user    INT UNSIGNED NULL,

-   -- Index the linking field for performace:
+   -- Index the linking field for performance, and use UNIQUE -- to signal an error with mistaken second attempt to INSERT.
-   INDEX(id_session)
+   UNIQUE KEY(id_session)
 );
 ~~~